-Modern Industry, this page will look at Mining and other industries in the County of Cornwall.
+Cornish Modern Industry: This page will look at Mining and other industries in Cornwall.
 Subjects such as: Shipping, Quarrying, Mine Searches and anything else of relevance I can find.

 I visited Falmouth Docks with Tracy in August 2014.
 I have printed a few of the negatives and I wanted to get them on a page so here they are.

 Cornish Modern Industry 1 – The vehicle cargo ship Grande Atlantico in Falmouth dry dock for maintenance.
 It was a good day for black and white photography.
 I was rather pleased with the sky on this one.
 It was taken with a 17mm ultra wide angle lens, the shape of the dry dock added to the perspective shift.